 In cold temperatures, skin that isn’t properly covered or protected can freeze quickly.
 When skin freezes it’s called frostbite.
-The most common body parts to get frostbite are the cheeks, ears, nose, hands, and feet.
+The most common body parts to get frostbite are the cheeks, ears, nose, fingers, and toes.

 - Skin will first become red and swollen and will feel like it is stinging or burning.

-- If the skin doesn’t become protected or warmed, it will start to feel like it's tingling and will look grey.
+- If the skin isn’t protected or warmed, it will start to feel like it’s tingling and will look grey.

 - If the skin freezes, the area will have no feeling and will be shiny and white.

 Frostbite can happen in cold wind, rain, or snow.
 Once a part of the body has had frostbite, it’s more likely to happen again.

 How can I protect my child from frostbite?